2025 Global Challenge IV

 Japan

-In Japan, this tournament is known as the 2025 Japan National Championships Qualifier #4, and the top 120 players qualify to the 2025 Japan National Championships Main Tournament.
+In Japan, this tournament is known as the 2025 Japan Championships Qualifier #4, and the top 120 players qualify to the 2025 Japan Championships Main Tournament.
 Only players that have configured their Online Competition settings to Japan are counted towards this purpose.

 Players in Japan are warned that only one user can participate per Nintendo account, even if they are playing both Pokémon Scarlet and Pokémon Violet in the same account.
 Playing with multiple accounts or both versions of the game may result in penalties.